Find out how auto insurance works to protect you and your vehicle on the road.

 Rental coverage/ loss of use is an inexpensive option you can add to your auto insurance policy to pay for the cost to rent a temporary replacement vehicle or the cost of public or private transportation if your vehicle is ever in an accident.
 This coverage is available in a variety of daily limits.

 Other auto insurance policies go further and protect your car or truck if it is stolen, damaged or destroyed by fire, or damaged in a car accident that doesn’t involve any other vehicles.
-You can also get policies that protect your car if it is damaged by an uninsured driver.
+You may also get policies that protect your car if it is damaged by an uninsured driver.

 Auto Insurance Quote Request